The 2020 Fall Semester at SCTCC will look a little different than in years past, but our students' health and safety is our top priority!

-Starting Aug.
-17, Shaun in Campus Life will be available on campus for appointments on Tuesdays and Wednesdays, 8 a.m.-4:30 p.m.
+Shaun in Campus Life is available on campus in Room 106 on the main level of the Heartland Building for appointments on Tuesdays and Wednesdays, 8 a.m.-4:30 p.m.
 Make an appointment by calling 320-308-5922 or email email@example.com

 Career Services can help you with your resume, finding a job, and tips and tricks for interviews.
 Zoom appointments are available and preferred.